 Want to make a difference in a young person’s life today?
 Join Break the Cycle as a volunteer!
 Our volunteer program engages young people and adults in furthering our mission, as well as creating opportunities for leadership, activism, skill building and fundraising.
 Email us at [email protected] with any questions.

-We are currently seeking volunteers for our Washington, DC, Los Angeles, CA, and Austin, TX offices.
+We are currently seeking volunteers for our Washington, DC and Austin, TX offices.